Maesla/Traffic-Sign-Classifier/writeup_template.md

 The code for my final model is located in the sixth cell of the ipython notebook.

-My final model is basically the lent model with some cahnges, consisted of the following layers:
+My final model is basically the lent model with some changes, consisted of the following layers:

 | Layer         		|     Description	        					|
 |-----------------------|-----------------------------------------------|